KTXL: Starting at 10 p.m.

-On September 16, 1974, KTXL debuted the 10 O'Clock News, a half-hour 10 p.m. newscast that was the first to air at that time slot in Sacramento.
+On September 16, 1974, KTXL debuted the 10 O'Clock News, a half-hour 10 p.m. newscast that was the first to air in that time slot in Sacramento.
 In January 1977, the newscast was lengthened to a full hour as the station hired two new anchors: Bob Whitten, formerly of KCRA-TV, and Larry Camp.
 The program was reformatted in August 1979 as NewsPlus, featuring a living room–based news set, live interviews and call-in segments.
 It also featured new anchors, Pat McConahay and Pete Wilson.
 The format was modeled after The MacNeil/Lehrer Report.
 Wilson's departure for San Francisco in 1983 led to a switch to a co-anchor format and a more traditional desk-based set.
 In early 1985, the station overhauled its news programming.
 It cut the 10 p.m. local news to 30 minutes, added Independent Network News for national news at 10:30 p.m., and introduced a similarly formatted midday hour at 11 a.m. amid rumors of a sale.
 The latter lasted only until October.

 In spite of having cut back, KTXL soon took a more aggressive tack to news, in part prodded by the relaunch of a 10 p.m. newscast at channel 31.
 In 1986, it bought a satellite news-gathering truck and joined the Conus Communications satellite network.
 The truck was promoted in a series of commercials featuring comedic actor Leslie Nielsen.
 Andy Asher, who had succeeded Wilson as anchor, was dismissed in August and replaced with former KOVR sports director Ted Mullins.
 With the additional resources of Conus and CNN, the station lengthened its news back to an hour in April 1987.
 While anchoring on April 11, 1990, Mullins felt chest pains.
 It was his last newscast; he suffered the first of three heart attacks later that night and died two days later.
 KTXL moved sports director Jim Crandell to news as the replacement for Mullins.